The “Why Investment Banking?” interview question

 Doing it as a stepping stone to something else

-This may also be true, but you should avoid saying anything like you ultimately want to get into private equity or hedge funds and you think IB is a great way to get here.
+This may also be true, but you should avoid saying anything about ultimately wanting to get into private equity or hedge funds and thinking that IB is a great way to get here.
 When a company hires you, they want to think that you will stay with them.

 Screenshot from CFI’s M&A Modeling Course.